 I’ve included several options that require machines, but I’ve also provided exercises you can do anywhere (even at home with no equipment), so you have no excuse for missing a cardio workout.

 If you’re looking for more guidance in structuring a cardio workout, check out the Fitbod app.
 You can use it to build circuits from a large selection of exercises and get recommendations on how to incorporate cardio before or after your strength training workouts.
-Download the Fitbod app today for three free workouts!
+Try Fitbod app for free.

 Do You Need to Do Cardio?